MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/wv2deploymentvsinstallersample.md

 <!-- ====================================================================== -->
 ## Step 4 - Download the WebView2 Bootstrapper or Standalone Installer

-If you want to package either the Bootstrapper or the Standalone Installer with the app, do the steps in this section.
+If you want to package either the Bootstrapper (Approach 2) or the Standalone Installer (Approach 3) with the app, do the steps in this section.
 Otherwise skip to the next major Step section.

 1. Download [Microsoft Edge WebView2](https://developer.microsoft.com/microsoft-edge/webview2/) Bootstrapper or the Standalone Installer.